RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

+---
+description: Take a deeper dive into Ruan Mei's lore and learn about her character, story, and potential theories!
+---

 # Ruan Mei Lore Analysis
 ##### *Contains 1.6 spoilers; Written by mr.swedishfish, Edited by rei_dayo*
 > *"Life exists during a very short window of time, all destined to wilt in the end."*